substack/node-pathway/readme.markdown

 * boolean - match all or no keys
 * function - match keys with `f(key, value)`, return truthiness
 * array - match any of these strings or regexes
+* object - with `key: true` property, the result of the expression in the output at this key is the array path instead of the value

 Some types may select multiple matching results at a given node, in which case all the matching nodes at that level will be followed forward into the result